P-ks/Backend-Blog-Website-/README.md

-Backend Blog writing Website, having real-time updatation and deletion features with a clean and contrasting UI.
+The backend blog writing website has real-time updates and deletion features with a clean and contrasting UI.